Andreas Andersson (footballer, born 1974): Early career

-Andreas Andersson was signed by the Division 2 club Tidaholms G&IF before the 1994 season from the Division 5 club Hova IF.
+Andersson was signed by the Division 2 club Tidaholms G&IF before the 1994 season from the Division 5 club Hova IF.
 He scored 6 goals in 9 games for Tidaholm before being signed by the Allsvenskan outfit Degerfors IF during the same year.
 He spent a season and a half at Degerfors, scoring 16 Allsvenskan goals in 40 games.

 IFK Göteborg

 Prior to the 1996 Allsvenskan season, Andersson signed for the reigning Allsvenskan champions IFK Göteborg.
 During his first season with Göteborg, Andersson finished as the Allsvenskan top scorer with 19 goals as IFK Göteborg won the league.
 In the 1996–97 UEFA Champions League, Andersson scored against A.C.
 Milan in a 2–4 group stage loss at San Siro.
-During the 1997 season, Andersson scored 13 goals in 13 games during the first half of the season, before leaving the club during the summer.
+During the 1997 season, Andersson scored 13 goals in 13 games during the first half of the season, before leaving the club in the summer.